 Life is flat-out hard sometimes.
 Stuff happens when we least expect it, and it can send us into a tailspin or drive us to our knees.

-Sometimes that stuff lingers much longer than we’d like.
+Sometimes life’s tough stuff lingers much longer than we’d like.
 We tie a knot and hang on for dear life, but fear threatens to slip our grip.

-I’ve experienced “stuff”—like when our daughter was born with hydrocephalus and had to undergo nearly a dozen surgeries within her first two years.
-And when my dad died when I was overseas and I couldn’t return for his funeral.
-And when we’ve faced financial stress as missionaries depending on others’ donations to keep us in ministry.
-And when I lost my mobility for three months.
-And when I purged my house last year and moved into a boat and a culture much different than anything familiar.
+I’ve experienced life’s tough stuff—like when our daughter was born with hydrocephalus and had to undergo nearly a dozen surgeries within her first two years.
+When my dad died when I was overseas and I couldn’t return for his funeral.
+When we’ve faced financial stress as missionaries depending on others’ donations to keep us in ministry.
+When I lost my mobility for three months.
+When I purged my house last year and moved into a boat and a culture much different than anything familiar.

 I could tell many stories about the tough stuff I’ve experienced.
 I suspect that, if everyone reading this blog pooled their stories, we could fill a book.
 Or two.
 Or more.